AMReX-Astro/Castro/Exec/gravity_tests/hse_convergence/README.md

     4. reflecting BCs with `use_pslope`

-    These tests show that the best results (by far) come from reflecting BCs wuth `use_pslope=1`, just like the PLM case.
+    These tests show that the best results (by far) come from reflecting BCs with `use_pslope=1`, just like the PLM case.

   * convergence_sdc.sh :

-    this uses the TRUE_SDC integration, first with SDC-2 + PLM and reflecting BCs, the SDC-2 + PPM and reflecting BCs, then the same but HSE BCs, and finally SDC-4 + reflect
+    this uses the `TRUE_SDC` integration, with the following variations:
+    1. SDC-2 + PLM and reflecting BCs
+    2. SDC-2 + PPM and reflecting BCs
+    3. SDC-2 + PLM with HSE BCs
+    4. SDC-2 + PPM with HSE BCs
+    5. SDC-4 + reflect

-    These tests show that the PLM + reflect (which uses the well-balanced use_pslope) and the SDC-4 + reflect give the lowest errors and expected (or better) convergence.
+    These tests show that the PLM + reflect (which uses the well-balanced `use_pslope`) and the SDC-4 + reflect give the lowest errors and expected (or better) convergence.